For a gourmet hike

 As for ciders, the Verger Croque-Pomme in Lochaber-Partie-Ouest combines pick-your-own with tastings on a terrace on stilts, while Les Pommes Perdues in Chénéville, showcases wild apples in creations as unique as the region itself.

-And if you prefer an organized outing, the company Aventure Outaouais offers turnkey packages, including transportation, tastings, and meals, so you can fully experience the wine and cider route.
+And if you’d prefer an organized outing, the company Aventure Outaouais offers all-inclusive packages, including transportation, tastings, and meals, so you can fully experience the wine and cider route.

 For an epicurean experience: flavors, culture, and creativity